X-CASH-official/gitbook-docs/api/get-started.md

 ## Introduction

-The X-Cash API https://api.xcash.foundation allows users to read information from all blockchain protocols using one standardized API.
+The X-Cash API https://api.xcash.foundation allows users to read information from various X-Cash products using one standardized API.
 The current individual API can still be used, but it is recommended to migrate and use the standard API for various reasons.

 * The individual API were built mostly for the websites, not as a standardized API for users.
 * The standard API will use "standardized" API methods, resources, parameters, return field types etc